 Yes, it’s true!
 See that salad up there?
 Yep.
 That gorgeous salad was grown in the dead of winter during a cloudy week in my windowsill!
-After a long several months with no fresh salads, it tasted like the best salad I’ve ever had!
+After several long months with no fresh salads, it tasted like the best salad I’ve ever had!

 When it arrived in the mail, I confess I chucked the book aside with little thought.
 I was all about the cheese!
 But I did promise to review the new book and I like to be a lady of my word so I eventually took it with me during a stretch when I knew I’d be in the car for a couple hours.